In this section, you will explore the following question:

-- Discuss the ways in which carbohydrate metabolic pathways, glycolysis, and the citric acid cycle interrelate with protein and lipid metabolic pathways
+- How do carbohydrate metabolic pathways, glycolysis, and the citric acid cycle interrelate with protein and lipid metabolism pathways?

 You have learned about the catabolism of glucose, which provides energy to living cells.
-But living things consume organic compounds other than glucose for food.
+But living things consume more than glucose for food.
 How does a turkey sandwich end up as ATP in your cells?
-This happens because all of the catabolic pathways for carbohydrates, proteins, and lipids eventually connect into glycolysis and the citric acid cycle pathways (see Figure 7.19).
-Metabolic pathways should be thought of as porous and interconnecting—that is, substances enter from other pathways, and intermediates leave for other pathways.
-These pathways are not closed systems!
+This happens because all of the catabolic pathways for carbohydrates, proteins, and lipids eventually connect into glycolysis and the citric acid cycle pathways (see Figure 7.18).
+Metabolic pathways should be thought of as porous—that is, substances enter from other pathways, and intermediates leave for other pathways.
+These pathways are not closed systems.
 Many of the substrates, intermediates, and products in a particular pathway are reactants in other pathways.

 Connections of Other Sugars to Glucose Metabolism

 Glycogen, a polymer of glucose, is an energy storage molecule in animals.
-When there is adequate ATP present, excess glucose is stored as glycogen in both liver and muscle cells.
+When there is adequate ATP present, excess glucose is shunted into glycogen for storage.
+Glycogen is made and stored in both liver and muscle.
 The glycogen will be hydrolyzed into glucose 1-phosphate monomers (G-1-P) if blood sugar levels drop.
 The presence of glycogen as a source of glucose allows ATP to be produced for a longer period of time during exercise.
-Glycogen is broken down into glucose-1-phosphate (G-1-P) and converted into glucose-6-phosphate (G-6-P) in both muscle and liver cells, and this product enters the glycolytic pathway.
+Glycogen is broken down into G-1-P and converted into G-6-P in both muscle and liver cells, and this product enters the glycolytic pathway.

 Sucrose is a disaccharide with a molecule of glucose and a molecule of fructose bonded together with a glycosidic linkage.
-Fructose is one of the three “dietary” monosaccharides, along with glucose and galactose (part of the milk sugar disaccharide lactose), which are absorbed directly into the bloodstream during digestion.
+Fructose is one of the three dietary monosaccharides, along with glucose and galactose (which is part of the milk sugar, the disaccharide lactose), which are absorbed directly into the bloodstream during digestion.
 The catabolism of both fructose and galactose produces the same number of ATP molecules as glucose.

 Connections of Proteins to Glucose Metabolism

 Proteins are hydrolyzed by a variety of enzymes in cells.
 Most of the time, the amino acids are recycled into the synthesis of new proteins.
-If there are excess amino acids, however, or if the body is in a state of starvation, some amino acids will be shunted into the pathways of glucose catabolism (Figure 7.18).
-It is very important to note that each amino acid must have its amino group removed prior to entry into these pathways.
+If there are excess amino acids, however, or if the body is in a state of starvation, some amino acids will be shunted into the pathways of glucose catabolism ([link]).
+Each amino acid must have its amino group removed prior to entry into these pathways.
 The amino group is converted into ammonia.
 In mammals, the liver synthesizes urea from two ammonia molecules and a carbon dioxide molecule.
 Thus, urea is the principal waste product in mammals, produced from the nitrogen originating in amino acids, and it leaves the body in urine.
-It should be noted that amino acids can be synthesized from the intermediates and reactants in the cellular respiration cycle.

 Connections of Lipid and Glucose Metabolisms

-The lipids connected to the glucose pathway include cholesterol and triglycerides.
+The lipids that are connected to the glucose pathways are cholesterol and triglycerides.
 Cholesterol is a lipid that contributes to cell membrane flexibility and is a precursor of steroid hormones.
 The synthesis of cholesterol starts with acetyl groups and proceeds in only one direction.
 The process cannot be reversed.

-Triglycerides—made from the bonding of glycerol and three fatty acids—are a form of long-term energy storage in animals.
+Triglycerides are a form of long-term energy storage in animals.
+Triglycerides are made of glycerol and three fatty acids.
 Animals can make most of the fatty acids they need.
 Triglycerides can be both made and broken down through parts of the glucose catabolism pathways.
 Glycerol can be phosphorylated to glycerol-3-phosphate, which continues through glycolysis.
-Fatty acids are catabolized in a process called beta-oxidation, which takes place in the matrix of the mitochondria and converts their fatty acid chains into two-carbon units of acetyl groups.
+Fatty acids are catabolized in a process called beta-oxidation that takes place in the matrix of the mitochondria and converts their fatty acid chains into two carbon units of acetyl groups.
 The acetyl groups are picked up by CoA to form acetyl CoA that proceeds into the citric acid cycle.